Counseling and Transfer Services

 - Plan a visit to the colleges you are considering.
 It is helpful in your decision making to visit four-year college campuses and to speak with admissions personnel.
 In addition, some colleges require or recommend an admissions interview.

 If your future includes plans to transfer from SUNY Adirondack to other four-year schools within the SUNY system or other private colleges and universities, you will want to explore the transfer opportunities available to SUNY Adirondack students.
 On our website there is a list of colleges for which we have established transfer agreements or "2 plus 2" programs that will allow a student to complete two years at SUNY Adirondack and then transfer to complete the final two years at a four-year institution.
-Keep in mind that these are subject to change and that it is always a good idea to consult with the transfer counselor in the Counseling Office.
+Keep in mind that these are subject to change and that it is always a good idea to consult with the transfer counselor in the Student Success Center.
 The most up-to-date agreements can be found on the SUNY Adirondack Website.
 To make an appointment with the Transfer Counselor, all 518-743-2278 or 518-832-7708.

 Regional Higher Education Center